 For information on Prize Events, click here.

-Congratulations to Cathy Linh Che, winner of the 2012 Kundiman Poetry Prize.
-The Alice James Books Board along with members of the Kundiman Board selected her manuscript “Split” for publication.
+Congratulations to Janine Joseph, winner of the 2014 Kundiman Poetry Prize.
+The Alice James Books Board along with members of the Kundiman artistic staff selected her manuscript Driving Without a License.

 Cathy Linh Che received her MFA from New York University and is the recipient of fellowships from The Fine Arts Work Center at Provincetown, Hedgebrook, Lower Manhattan Cultural Council, and Poets House.
 She is Program Associate for Readings & Workshops (East) at Poets & Writers.